Not ready for study.

 - مررت برجل حسنٍ الوجهَ [البسيط لابن أبي الربيع 1080]

 It is important to note that this transformation affects only the syntax of the sentence, but not its meaning.
-The participle-like adjective حسن is still describing a quality of الوجه, not رجل.
+The static adjectival noun حسن is still describing a quality of الوجه, not رجل.

-But now that الوجه is not syntactically the doer of the participle-like adjective, the participle-like adjective match its syntactic referent رجل in gender and number, not its semantic doer الوجه.
+But now that الوجه is not syntactically the doer of the static adjectival noun, the static adjectival noun match its syntactic referent رجل in gender and number, not its semantic doer الوجه.
 So we will say:

 مررت برجلين حسنين الوجهين